ClassiCube/ClassiCube/readme.md

 * Works with both minecraft.net and classicube.net accounts.
 * Lightweight, minimal memory usage compared to the standard client.
 * Works with effectively all graphics cards that support OpenGL.
+* Provides single-player support. (only flatgrass generator, but can load .dat and .fcm maps)

 It does not:
 * Work with 'modern/premium' Minecraft servers.
-* Provide single-player support.
-(But I am working on adding it)

 #### Requirements
 * Windows: .NET framework 2.0 or Mono.
 (Vista and later have .NET framework 2.0 built in)